purnima143/AR-Car/README.md

 Developed as a showcase solution it allows car brands to demonstrate autos to their clients all over the world.

-## Benefits

-- Provides strong values in marketing .
-- Customers can observe hyper-realistic car models.
-- The possibility to place car models anywhere, at any time.
-- Possibility to “walk” near a car as if in reality and look inside remotely.

 ## Features